Zabrakk/KattisToGithub/README.md

 All you have to do is run KTG and use the command _git push_ once KTG has finished!

-You can find my Kattis solutions repository, maintained by KattisToGithub, [here](https://github.com/Zabrakk/Kattis-Solutions).
+You can find my Kattis solutions repository, maintained with KattisToGithub, [here](https://github.com/Zabrakk/Kattis-Solutions).

 ## Getting Started